'DTS Sound' Android App (2016)

 Main Screen - Music

-The app offers an immersive visual experience, with the high resolution image changing depending on the user-selected Content Mode.
-The Content Mode creates an optimized listening experience for different kinds of multi-channel content.
+The app offers an immersive visual experience, with the high resolution background image changing depending on the user-selected Content Mode.
+The Content Mode creates optimized listening experiences for different kinds of content.

-With this design approach, I wanted to craft a more emotionally engaging experience that felt more relatable and human to the user rather than abstract and technical.
-In addition, I wanted the app to feel familiar to Windows PC users who had experienced the 'DTS Audio' app.
+With this design approach, I wanted to craft an emotionally engaging experience that felt more relatable and human to the user rather than abstract and technical.
+In addition, this design would feel familiar to Windows PC users who had experienced the 'DTS Audio' app.

 Main Screen - Movies